PDConSec/vsc-print/doc/manual.eng.md

 * `print.printAndClose` : after printing, close the browser
 * `print.folder.include`: pattern for files to include.
 Empty matches everything.
 * `print.folder.exclude`: patterns to exclude
+* `print.folder.maxFiles`: the maximum number of files for which content is rendered when printing a folder
 * `print.folder.maxLines`: files containing more lines than this threshold will be ignored
 * `print.logLevel`: controls the level of detail going into the log file